 Parking ban on snow routes lifted

-Even with the lift of the parking ban on snow routes, there is snowfall forecast for the remainder of the week and residents are still encouraged to move their vehicles off the road when it snows as it helps plows clear from curb to curb safely and quickly.
+The parking bans put into effect for snow route areas on Dec.
+30 has been lifted.
+Even with the lift of the parking ban, residents are still encouraged to move their vehicles off the road when it snows as it helps plows clear from curb to curb safely and quickly.

-Residents can find out if snow route parking bans are in effect by:
+Residents can find out if the parking bans are in effect by: